julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 Dreams on the solstice were treated as **direct messages**—ancestral counsel, warnings, or instructions for the coming year.
 Witches did not wait for dreams to happen; they prepared for them with herbs, rites, and careful intention.
 Two plants stand out across the sources: **mugwort** and **wormwood**—the opener and the revealer of visions.

-For wider context on how these rituals fit into Old European practice, see the master hub **[Winter Solstice Witchcraft: Old European Magic & Rituals](/winter-solstice-witchcraft/)**.
+For wider context on how these rituals fit into Old European practice, see **[Winter Solstice Witchcraft: Old European Magic & Rituals](/winter-solstice-witchcraft/)**.

 ---